mfalcier/mfalcier/README.md

 ![Neo4j](https://img.shields.io/badge/Neo4j-Expert-green)
 ![Java](https://img.shields.io/badge/Java-Professional-orange)

-I'm a Software Engineer @ Generali Business Solution.
+I'm a Software Engineer @ Generali Italia.

 Kotlin enthusiast, graph databases villain and synthesizers lover, currently working with the cloud, but unfortunately not into it.